ASRS v1.1: Adult ADHD Self‑Report Scale

 This is a screening tool, not a diagnosis.
 Only a licensed clinician can diagnose ADHD.

-Sources: World Health Organization (ASRS) and peer‑reviewed validation studies.
+Sources: World Health Organization (ASRS v1.1 Part A) and the Harvard HCP 2024 scoring update.
 See references below.

 How to answer